mrshll/mmx/data/Projects/Garden.md

 I read [this New York Times article, "The Year-Round Garden"](https://www.nytimes.com/2021/02/03/realestate/the-year-round-garden.html), and figured with a bit of that fancy agriculture fabric, I could start a bit early, especially with some of my more established herb seedlings.
 I ordered Agribon-19, picked up a dozen 0.5-inch PVC pipes, and started fastening them to the beds.
 I'm being careful to limit the amount of interaction the PVC has with the soil, due to it's questionable industrial processes and toxicity.
 There are [loads of youtube videos](https://youtu.be/pHru4eZI1VA?t=314) from otherwise reputable gardener personalities that seem to think it's okay -- and a friend who is W A Y deeper into the gardening hobby waived it away.

-After experimenting with a few different fastening positions, I landed on one with that also allows for heigh adjustment across the season, which is pretty neat.
+After experimenting with a few different fastening positions, I landed on one with that also allows for height adjustment across the season, which is pretty neat.
 For the back yard ones (higher elevation) I am going to install soaker hoses on a timer to make watering easy given their harder-to-access hoop house setup.
 The front yard beds will be easily fed by the rain barrel, which has a decent amount of pressure given the elevation change.

 ### First seeds in the ground